Research: Newts studied to develop arthritis treatment

 Presently York University has duplicated this by developing groups of human cells that go to an undeveloped cell like state, ready to develop new tissue.

-Currently, there is no treatment to prevent the further development joint pain, and individuals with serious ailments frequently need joint replacement surgery.
+Currently, there is no treatment to prevent the further development joint pain, and individuals with serious ailments frequently need joint replacement surgery in Dubai

 In any case, because an individual’s own bone marrow can create joint tissue the body won’t dismiss when implanted, using bone marrow is a potential treatment.